iHRIS/iHRIS/docs/faq/faq.md

 ## What records are kept in iHRIS?

 iHRIS keeps records of health worker biodata, training information, registration and licensure details, deployment and employment history, health workforce planning, retention data, and health facilities details.

+# Developer questions

+## How do I install an iHRIS app?

+## How do I uninstall iHRIS app?